TomMcKenna1/proxy-bandit/README.md

 # proxy-bandit
-A fast CLI tool for all your proxy needs.
+A module for all your proxy needs.